 I believe we learn and grow primarily through our relationships and the same applies in counselling: it is the relationship of trust and safety which enables change and growth.

-Please contact me to find out more: zoeflintcounselling@gmail.com or 07816 551837.
+Please contact me to find out more, discuss your needs or arrange an initial session: zoeflintcounselling@gmail.com or 07816 551837.

 ©Zoe Flint